rwieruch/blog_robinwieruch_content/graphql-apollo-server-tutorial.md

 (3 rows)
 {{< /highlight >}}

-So every time you are doing GraphQL mutations, it is valuable to check your database records with the `psql` command line interface too.
-As mentioned, it is a great way to learn about {{% a_blank "SQL" "https://en.wikipedia.org/wiki/SQL" %}} itself which is normally abstracted away by using a ORM such as Sequelize.
+Every time you perform GraphQL mutations, it is wise to check your database records with the `psql` command-line interface.
+It is a great way to learn about {{% a_blank "SQL" "https://en.wikipedia.org/wiki/SQL" %}}, which is normally abstracted away by using an ORM such as Sequelize.

-In this section, you have used a PostgreSQL database as data source for your GraphQL server whereas Sequelize is the glue between your database and your GraphQL resolvers.
-However, this was only one possible solution here.
-Since GraphQL is data source agnostic, it is up to you to opt-in any data source to your resolvers.
-It can be another database (e.g. MongoDB, Neo4j, Redis), multiple databases or a (third-party) REST/GraphQL API endpoint.
-GraphQL only makes sure that all fields are validated, executed and resolved when there is an incoming query or mutation regardless of the data source.
+In this section, you have used a PostgreSQL database as data source for your GraphQL server, using Sequelize as the glue between your database and your GraphQL resolvers.
+However, this was only one possible solution.
+Since GraphQL is data source agnostic, you can opt-in any data source to your resolvers.
+It could be another database (e.g. MongoDB, Neo4j, Redis), multiple databases, or a (third-party) REST/GraphQL API endpoint.
+GraphQL only ensures all fields are validated, executed, and resolved when there is an incoming query or mutation, regardless of the data source.

 ### Exercises:

-* play around with psql and the seeding of your database
+* Experiment with psql and the seeding of your database
-* play around with GraphQL playground and query data which comes from a database now
+* Experiment with GraphQL playground and query data which comes from a database now
-* remove (and add) the async/await statements in your resolvers and see how they still work
+* Remove and add the async/await statements in your resolvers and see how they still work
-  * read more about {{% a_blank "GraphQL execution" "https://graphql.github.io/learn/execution/" %}}
+  * Read more about {{% a_blank "GraphQL execution" "https://graphql.github.io/learn/execution/" %}}

 {{% chapter_header "Apollo Server: Validation and Errors" "apollo-server-validation-errors" %}}

-Validation, error and edge case handling are not often verbalized in programming.
-Often only the happy path is showcased to everyone.
-This section should give you some insights into these topics when using Apollo Server and GraphQL.
-The great thing about GraphQL: You are in charge what you want to return from your GraphQL resolvers.
-Therefore, it isn't too difficult inserting business logic into your resolvers, for instance, before they are reading from your database.
+Validation, error, and edge case handling are not often verbalized in programming.
+This section should give you some insights into these topics for Apollo Server and GraphQL.
+With GraphQL, you are in charge of what returns from GraphQL resolvers.
+It isn't too difficult inserting business logic into your resolvers, for instance, before they read from your database.

 {{< highlight javascript "hl_lines=10 11 12" >}}
 export default {